Tony04031234/Autonomous-Distributed-Microservice-Orchestration/source/code/README.md

 - `firetruck.js`: Represents a fire truck agent in the system.
 - `hq.js`: Represents the headquarters agent in the system.
 - `app.js`: Facilitates RabbitMQ connections between agents.

+## Architecture Overview

+This application consists of the following components:

+- Client (Web Browser or API client)
+- Express Server (API)
+- RabbitMQ Server (Message Broker)

+### Communication Flow

+The communication flow between the components is as follows:

+1. **Client -> Express Server**: The client sends an HTTP request (GET or POST) to the Express Server.
+2. **Express Server -> RabbitMQ Server**: Based on the received HTTP request, the Express Server sends or receives messages from the RabbitMQ server using the appropriate queue or exchange.
+3. **RabbitMQ Server -> Other Components (Firetruck, Ambulance, Police, etc.)**: RabbitMQ is responsible for passing messages between different components in your application.
+It ensures that messages are routed to the correct recipients and handles message persistence and delivery guarantees.

+### Separation of Concerns

+The separation of concerns is evident in this setup:

+- The Express Server is only responsible for handling incoming and outgoing HTTP requests.
+- The RabbitMQ Server is in charge of message passing and coordination among the components of your application.

+This allows each component to focus on its specific role, making your application more modular and maintainable.

 ## Testing Process